Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: Tensor Branches with Vector Multiplets

-We can further investigate RG flows by moving onto a mixed branch.
+We can also flow onto a mixed branch.
 This is achieved by a motion of the of the NS5-branes transverse to the singularity as illustrated in Figure \ref{figORB}(c).
 At low-energies, the resulting theory is described by $N$ free $(1,0)$ tensor multiplets together with $N$ hypermultiplets probing the singularity $\mathbb{C}^{2}/\mathbb{Z}_{k}.$ We therefore have